osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 Administrative boundaries are nicer.
 They have a well defined area that clearly spells in or out[^1].
 They also have a clear hierarchy, the admin_level.
-Unfortunately, the admin_levels are not easily assigned to a place type because there is no 1:1 relation between admin_levels and place types.
+Unfortunately, admin_levels are not easily assigned to a place type because there is no 1:1 relation between admin_levels and place types.
 Take for example Poland.
 The admin_level=6 in Poland usually designates a county.
 However, some cities like Warsaw or Krakow have a county status in